Imaging

 BSE images show atomic number differences within a sample.
 A certain fraction of electrons of the primary beam are scattered, "backward" out of the sample after interaction with the sample and can be used for imaging.
 The number of electrons which are backscattered increases with increasing mean atomic number of the material.
 From this follows that: the brighter the phase, the heavier the mean atomic mass of that material.

-BSE picture of various mineral phases from the Lengenbach quarry (Switzerland): searching for new minerals.: BSE picture of various mineral phases from the Lengenbach quarry (Switzerland): searching for new minerals.
+BSE picture of various mineral phases from the Lengenbach quarry (Switzerland): searching for new minerals.: Black-and-white BSE micrograph of different mineral phases with contrasting lines and areas; scale bar at lower left.
+(AI-generated alt-text, generated with GPT-4.1-mini)

 BSE picture of various mineral phases from the Lengenbach quarry (Switzerland): searching for new minerals.

-BSE picture of worm-like intergrowth of three mineral phases (white-ecrinsite, light gray-stibnite and dark gray-smithite, the discovery of a new mineral (ecrinsite).: BSE picture of worm-like intergrowth of three mineral phases (white-ecrinsite, light gray-stibnite and dark gray-smithite, the discovery of a new mineral (ecrinsite).
+BSE picture of worm-like intergrowth of three mineral phases (white-ecrinsite, light gray-stibnite and dark gray-smithite, the discovery of a new mineral (ecrinsite).: Black-and-white BSE image showing worm-like intergrowths of different mineral phases: white Ecrinsite, light gray Stibnite, and dark gray Smithite.
+(AI-generated alt-text, generated with GPT-4.1-mini)

 BSE picture of worm-like intergrowth of three mineral phases (white-ecrinsite, light gray-stibnite and dark gray-smithite, the discovery of a new mineral (ecrinsite).